History Files

 1261

 The Nicæan-Latin Wars are not concluded when Michael VIII Palæologus recaptures Constantinople, as Achaia and Athens are still occupied by Latin rulers.
-The city falls during a surprise attack when much of the garrison is raiding Nicæan territory.
+Constantinople falls during a surprise attack when much of the garrison is raiding Nicæan territory.

-The Latins are helped in their largely successful evacuation by the Venetian fleet, but Michael VIII is able to claim Constantinople as his seat and the capital of the Palaeologus.
-Unfortunately the claim to the throne of John IV is sidelined when the boy, now aged eleven, is blinded and imprisoned.
+The Latins are helped in their largely successful evacuation by the Venetian fleet, but Michael VIII is able to claim Constantinople as his seat and the capital of the reduced Eastern Roman empire of the Palaeologus.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.